Yamaha RX-V581 AV Receiver

 Connectivity: Wi-Fi setup on the RX-V581 is as easy as it can get if you have an iOS device.
 It directly copies the Wi-Fi settings from the device and eliminates the need to tinker with the settings.
 Even if you do not have a wireless network at home, you can use the built-in ‘Wireless Direct’ feature to connect to the Yamaha Control app.

 Streaming: While MusicCast is making steady upgrades to their services, it still has a bare minimum.
 Your choices are Spotify, internet radio, Rhapsody, and Pandora.
 DLNA compatibility allows you to stream music from your phones, network devices, and Apple Airplay.
 Lack of Google Cast support hurts Yamaha slightly, but it becomes the first receiver in the market currently to offer Qobuz compatibility.

 Multizone: If the multi-zone is what fascinates you then you will be pleased to know that the RX-V581 can play 5-channel audio while sending 2-channel audio to another room, but only if the second one mirrors the main room.

 While the output of the RX-V581 is similar to that of its predecessors (80 watts/channel with 2-ch at 8 ohms), the Dolby Atmos and DTS:X make it an entirely different beast.

-It handles bass way better than other mid-range receivers and the low ends especially, offer tremendous depth.
+It handles bass way better than other mid-range receivers and the low ends especially, offers tremendous depth.
 At the same time, it’s not an overkill that drowns other frequencies.
 The Dolby Atmos will engulf you with clear and transparent sound, making you feel that the action is believable.
-Crank up the volume to the max and it does not falter one bit.
-No strain in the quality or detailing.
+Crank up the volume to the max and, it does not falter one bit— no strain in the quality or detail.